 Plaque buildup or blockages in the carotid artery are typically detected during this procedure.
 Carotid duplex ultrasound scans are used to diagnose and treat patients with high blood pressure, atherosclerosis, and other related diseases.
 Sometimes these scans are also used as a screening tool for stroke risk.

 A carotid duplex ultrasound scan can also assess and measure blood flow through the arteries, which can help diagnose the narrowing of the arteries.
+Our Fredericksburg carotid duplex ultrasound team is here to help you with any questions you may have about the procedure.

 What Is the Scan Used For?